Josiah Wedgwood was an eighteenth century potter, industrialist and designer

 1754: He went into a partnership with Thomas Whieldon of Fenton Low, Stoke on Trent.
 He first began his experiment book at this time.
 Later on he dissolved the partnership and started his own firm based at Burslem.
 In the early years he experimented quite a lot and his most notable triumph from this period was the green glaze.

-1759: Set up his own business in Burslem at the Ivy Works.
+1759: He set up his own business in Burslem at the Ivy Works.

 1762: He was introduced to Thomas Bentley in Liverpool by Matthew Turner and the two became friends.
 Perfects the cream ware of earthenware pottery.
 Wedgewood expanded his business to the nearby Brick House (Bell Work).